tungthanhnguyen/Rust-crypto_ios_android/README.md

     ```sh
     export PATH="$HOME/.cargo/bin:$PATH"

+    LIB_RUST_NAME=rust_crypto
+    CORELIB_DIR=../../Backend/$LIB_RUST_NAME

+    # --xcode-integ determines --release and --targets from XCode's env vars.
+    # Depending your setup, specify the rustup toolchain explicitly.
-    cargo lipo --release --manifest-path ../../Backend/rust_crypto/Cargo.toml
+    cargo lipo --xcode-integ --manifest-path ../../Backend/rust_crypto/Cargo.toml

+    if [ $CONFIGURATION == "Release" ]
+    then
+      cp $CORELIB_DIR/target/universal/release/librust_crypto.a $CORELIB_DIR/target/universal
+    else
+      cp $CORELIB_DIR/target/universal/debug/librust_crypto.a $CORELIB_DIR/target/universal
+    fi
     ```
     * Build the project once, then update the `Link Binary with Libraries` phase: Click the `+`, then choose `Add Other...`.
-Navigate to `Backend/rust_crypto/target/universal/release` and select file `librust_crypto.a`.
+Navigate to `Backend/rust_crypto/target/universal` and select file `librust_crypto.a`.
     * You need to link to `libresolv.tbd`.
-    * Go back to your `Build Settings` and add `Library Search Paths` for `Debug` and `Release`, pointing to `../../Backend/rust_crypto/target/universal/release`.
+    * Go back to your `Build Settings` and add `Library Search Paths` for `Debug` and `Release`, pointing to `../../Backend/rust_crypto/target/universal`.
     * Add the C header `rust_crypto.h` to allow using the Rust functions from C.
     * Note that `cargo-lipo` does not generate bitcode yet.
 You must set `ENABLE_BITCODE` to `NO`.
 (See also <http://stackoverflow.com/a/38488617>)

 5. Build the Android project.

-    Using Android Studio 3.5.3
+    Using Android Studio 3.6.1

     When you create an Android Studio project yourself, note the following
     points: